erwanvivien/twitch_chat_dotnet/README.md

 ## Current
 The bot is for now in dev.
-It should not be so hard to develop and should be a lot of fun
+~It should not be so hard to develop and should be a lot of fun~.

+I've reached a wall, I can make this program send keys to OverWatch, World of Warcraft, any recent game, but the DeSmuMe window doesn't handle Windows Message...
+Only DirectInput, and I don't know how to send keys to an inactive window via DirectInput

 ## Next steps:
 - Run on youtube